-Note: 1. "n" represents a sector number.
+Note: 1. "n" represents a sector number

-Table 8-5.
-Hardware and Software Locking
+Table 9-5.
+Hardware and software locking

 WP SPRL Locking SPRL Change Allowed Sector Protection Registers 0 0 Can be modified from 0 to 1 Unlocked and modifiable using the Protect and Unprotect Sector commands.
-Global Protect and Unprotect can also be performed.
-0 1 Hardware Locked Locked Locked in current state.
+Global Protect and Unprotect can also be performed 0 1 Hardware locked Locked Locked in current state.
 Protect and Unprotect Sector commands will be ignored.
-Global Protect and Unprotect cannot be performed.
-1 0 Can be modified from 0 to 1 Unlocked and modifiable using the Protect and Unprotect Sector commands.
-Global Protect and Unprotect can also be performed.
-1 1 Software Locked Can be modified from 1 to 0 Locked in current state.
+Global Protect and Unprotect cannot be performed 1 0 Can be modified from 0 to 1 Unlocked and modifiable using the Protect and Unprotect Sector commands.
+Global Protect and Unprotect can also be performed 1 1 Software locked Can be modified from 1 to 0 Locked in current state.
 Protect and Unprotect Sector commands will be ignored.
-Global Protect and Unprotect cannot be performed.
+Global Protect and Unprotect cannot be performed

-9. Security Commands
+10. Security Commands

-9.1.
-Sector Lockdown
+10.1 Sector Lockdown

 Certain applications require that portions of the Flash memory array be permanently protected against malicious attempts at altering program code, data modules, security information, or encryption/decryption algorithms, keys, and routines.
-To address these applications, the device incorporates a sector lockdown mechanism that allows any combination of individual 64-Kbyte sectors to be permanently locked so that they become read only.
-Once a sector is locked down, it can never be erased or programmed again, and it can never be unlocked from the locked down state.
+To address these applications, the device incorporates a sector lockdown mechanism that allows any combination of individual 64KB sectors to be permanently locked so that they become read-only.
+Once a sector is locked down, it can never be erased or programmed again, and it can never be unlocked from the locked-down state.

-Each 64-Kbyte physical sector has a corresponding single-bit Sector Lockdown Register that is used to control the lockdown status of that sector.
-These registers are nonvolatile and will retain their state even after a device power-cycle or reset operation.
+Each 64KB physical sector has a corresponding single-bit Sector Lockdown Register that is used to control the lockdown status of that sector.
+These registers are nonvolatile, and will retain their state even after a device power cycle or reset operation.
 The following table outlines the two states of the Sector Lockdown Registers.